PawanJS/gatsby-portfolio/src/data/services/service-3/index.md

 category: 'services'
 title: 'API Integration'
 icon: 'blender'
-description: "You need service from a third party API.
-Don't worry you can have it in your website without worrying much."
+description: "You need service from a third-party API.
+Don't worry you can have it on your website without worrying much."
 ---